 - May use grant funds for:

-- Leasing of a structure or units
+- o Leasing of a structure or units

 - Operating costs to provide transitional housing

 - Short or medium-term tenant-based rental assistance on behalf of program participants to pay for the RRH portion of the project

 - Supportive services

-- o HMIS
+- HMIS

 - Project administrative costs

 - May serve homeless families and/or individuals

 - Must use Housing First

-- Must be able to provide both components, including the units supported by the TH component and the rental assistance and services provided through the RRH component, to all participants

-- A participant may choose to receive only the TH unit or the assistance provided through the RRH component, but the project must make both types of assistance available

-- Must limit total assistance to 24 months.
+- Must be able to provide both components, including the units supported by the TH component and the rental assistance and services provided through the RRH component, to all participants - A participant may choose to receive only the TH unit or the assistance provided through the RRH component, but the project must make both types of assistance available - Must provide enough rapid rehousing assistance to ensure that at any given time a program participant may move from transitional housing to permanent housing.
+This may be demonstrated by identifying a budget that has twice as many resources for the rapid rehousing portion of the project than the TH portion, by having twice as many PH-RRH units at a point in time as TH units, or by demonstrating that the budget and units are appropriate for the population being served by the project - Must limit total assistance to 24 months.